Type B Cipher Machine: Weaknesses and cryptanalysis

-On 20 September 1940 at about 2 pm Genevieve Grotjan, carrying a set of work sheets walked up to a group of men engrossed in conversation and politely attempted to get Frank Rowlett's attention.
+Around 2 pm on 20 September 1940 Genevieve Grotjan carried a set of work sheets up to a group of men engrossed in conversation and politely attempted to get Frank Rowlett's attention.
 She had found evidence of cycles in the twenties cipher.
 Celebration ensued at this first break in the 20s cipher and it soon enabled a replica machine to be built.
 A pair of other messages using indicator 59173 were decrypted by 27 September, coincidentally the date that the Tripartite Agreement between Nazi Germany, Fascist Italy, and Imperial Japan was announced.
 There was still a lot of work to do to recover the meaning of the other 119 possible indicators.
 As of October 1940, one third of the indicator settings had been recovered.
 From time to time the Japanese instituted new operating procedures to strengthen the Type B system, but these were often described in messages to diplomatic outputs in the older system, giving the Americans warning.

 Reconstruction of the Purple machine was based on ideas of Larry Clark.
-Advances into the understanding of Purple keying procedures were made by Lt Francis A. Raven, USN.
-After the initial break, Raven discovered that the Japanese had divided the month into three 10-days periods, and, within each period, they used the keys of the first day, with small, predictable changes.
+Advances into the understanding of Purple keying procedures were made by Navy Lieutenant Francis Raven.
+After the initial break, Raven discovered that the Japanese had divided the month into three 10-day periods, and, within each period, they used the keys of the first day, with small, predictable changes.

 The Japanese believed Type B to be unbreakable throughout the war, and even for some time after the war, even though they had been informed otherwise by the Germans.
 In April 1941, Hans Thomsen, a diplomat at the German embassy in Washington, D.C., sent a message to Joachim von Ribbentrop, the German foreign minister, informing him that "an absolutely reliable source" had told Thomsen that the Americans had broken the Japanese diplomatic cipher (that is, Purple).
 That source apparently was Konstantin Umansky, the Soviet ambassador to the US, who had deduced the leak based upon communications from U.S. Undersecretary of State Sumner Welles.
-The message was duly forwarded to the Japanese; but use of the code continued.
+The message was duly forwarded to the Japanese; but use of the code continued and American cryptographers continued to read Japanese messages through the war.